-Three Months Ended March 31,
+Three Months Ended June 30,

 (dollars in thousands)

+2006 2005 Change

+Provision for income taxes, net \$731 \$685 \$46

+As a percentage of net revenues 0.3% 0.4% (0.1%)

+Six Mont hs Ended Jur ne 30,

-2006 2005 Chang
+(dolla 2006 rs in thousa 2005 ,

-Provision for income taxes, net \$1,353 \$1,429 (\$76)
+Provision for income taxes, net \$2,084 \$2,114 (\$30)

-As a percentage of net revenues 0.6% 0.9% (0.3%)
+As a percentage of net revenues 0.5% 0.6% (0.1%)

-Our effective tax rate was 29% and 7% for the three-month periods ended March 31, 2006 and 2005, respectively.
-The tax provisions for the three-month periods ended March 31, 2006 and 2005 were substantially comprised of taxes payable by our foreign subsidiaries and generally non-cash tax provisions for Federal and state tax on anticipated U.S taxable profits.
-The increase in the effective tax rate for the three months ended March 31,2006, as compared to the same period of 2005, results from: (1) an increased foreign effective tax rate, (2) an increase in the Federal and state provisions caused by the absence of net operating loss carry-forwards available to offset current year profits as a result of the utilization of such carry-forwards, and the related valuation allowance recognized, in prior years' tax provisions, and (3) the impact of lower profit before tax caused by increased acquisition related amortization and the implementation of SFAS 123(R) requiring the expensing of stock based compensation as we generally recognize no significant U.S. tax benefit from these expenses due to the full valuation allowance on our U.S deferred tax assets.
-Except for a minimal amount of state tax payments, the Federal and state tax provisions are non-cash provisions due to the tax impact of net operating loss carry-forwards available from APIC related stock option deductions and acquisition related net operating loss carry-forwards.
+Our effective tax rate was 21% and 5%, respectively, for the three-month periods ended June 30, 2006 and 2005 and 26% and 6%, respectively, for the six-month periods ended June 30, 2006 and 2005.
+The tax provisions for the six-month periods ended June 30, 2006 and 2005 were substantially comprised of taxes payable by our foreign subsidiaries and generally non-cash tax provisions for Federal and state tax on anticipated U.S taxable profits.
+The increase in the effective tax rate for the six months ended June 30, 2006, as compared to the same period of 2005, results from: (1) an increased foreign effective tax rate, (2) an increase in the Federal and state provisions caused by the absence of net operating loss carry-forwards available to offset current year profits as a result of the utilization of such carry-forwards and the related valuation allowance recognized in prior years' tax provisions and (3) the impact of lower profit before tax caused by increased acquisition related amortization and the implementation of SFAS 123(R) requiring the expensing of stock-based compensation as we generally recognize no significant U.S. tax benefit from these expenses due to the full valuation allowance on our U.S deferred tax assets.
+Except for a minimal amount of state tax payments, the Federal and state tax provisions are non-cash provisions due to the tax impact of net operating loss carry-forwards available from additional paid-in capital related stock option deductions and acquisition related net operating loss carry-forwards.

 The tax rate in each year is affected by net changes in the valuation allowance against our deferred tax assets.
 We regularly review our deferred tax assets for recoverability taking into consideration such factors as historical losses after deductions for stock compensation, projected future taxable income and the expected timing of the reversals of existing temporary differences.
-SFAS No. 109, "Accounting for Income Taxes," requires us to record a valuation allowance when it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-Based on the level of deferred tax assets as of March 31, 2006, the level of historical U.S. losses after deductions for stock compensation, and the level of outstanding stock options which we anticipate will generate significant U.S. tax deductions in the future, we have determined that the uncertainty regarding the realization of these assets is sufficient to warrant the continued establishment of a full valuation allowance against the U.S. net deferred tax assets.
+SFAS No. 109, "Accounting for Income Taxes", requires us to record a valuation allowance when it is more likely than not that some portion or all of the deferred tax assets will not be realized.
+Based on the level of deferred tax assets as of June 30, 2006, the level of historical U.S. losses after deductions for stock compensation and the level of outstanding stock options which we anticipate will generate significant U.S. tax deductions in the future, we have determined that the uncertainty regarding the realization of these assets is sufficient to warrant the continued establishment of a full valuation allowance against the U.S. net deferred tax assets.